-While everyone enjoys sunlight, high levels of UV and solar heat can really take a toll your home’s interior.
+While everyone enjoys sunlight, high levels of UV and solar heat can really take a toll on your home’s interior.

-The exterior of most modern homes are generally created with glass.
+The exterior of most modern homes is generally created with glass.
 It has emerged as a trend over the years and the demand is only increasing.
 And while glass is visually pleasing, it also comes with an array of issues that you will need to consider.

 One of the larger issues with glass is that it traps heat, which in turn heats the interior of your home.
 The more heat you have in your space, the more work your air conditioner has to provide.
 From increased energy consumption to harsh glares, occupants experiencing intense sun exposure can certainly benefit from the installation of solar screens or window tinting.

 But which is better: solar screens or window tinting?
-Before moving forward with a purchase and installation, you should compare the pros and cons between the two.
+Before moving forward with a purchase and installation, you should compare the pros and cons of the two.
 Below is a list of considerations to make to help you choose which option is the best fit for your windows.

 The initial material and installation cost of window film is typically more expensive than solar screens, but solar screens are often less durable and damage more quickly over time.
-However, window films have more of a shelf life and will save you more money in the long run.
+However, window films have more shelf life and will save you more money in the long run.

-Which is Easier to Maintain?
+Which is easier to maintain?

-Since solar screens are created with mesh and are separated from the glass, they tend to collect dirt and bugs and need to be cleaned regularly.
+Since solar screens are created with a mesh and are separated from the glass, they tend to collect dirt and bugs and need to be cleaned regularly.
 Over time, this ruins their appearance.